 What if My Blood Alcohol Content Was Below .08?

 If you are under 21, your blood alcohol content (BAC) does not have to be over .08 before you can be charged with DUI.
-Any alcohol in your system — even .01 — can lead to DUI charges.
+Any alcohol in your system can lead to DUI charges.
+Under Oregon law, the State just needs to prove that you were impaired by alcohol.

 However, just because you tested with alcohol in your system does not mean the state can convict you of DUI.
 There are many issues that can be challenged, including the breath test, the field sobriety test, probable cause for making the traffic stop and the handling of blood test results.
 Even police conduct at the scene can often be challenged for violation of your rights.
 If police made mistakes, the DUI charges may be dismissed or negotiated to a lesser offense.